greenbone/gvm-libs/README.md

 This reformats the new code to ensure that it follows the code style and formatting guidelines.

+### CMake formatting

+All CMake files are formatted using [gersemi](https://github.com/BlankSpruce/gersemi).
+To install gersemi on a Debian based system the following commands can be used:

+    sudo apt install pipx
+    pipx install gersemi

+To format all CMake files run the command:

+    gersemi -i cmake .

 ### Static code analysis with the Clang Static Analyzer

 If you want to use the Clang Static Analyzer (http://clang-analyzer.llvm.org/)